itsgg/itsgg.github.io/about.md

 ![GG alt >](/assets/images/gg.jpg){: .profile_img}

-This site primarily focuses on my thoughts and experiences in entrepreneurship, programming, and life.
+This site focuses on my thoughts and experiences in entrepreneurship, programming, and life.

 > **Ignorance is the cause of fear**
 >